Ionuț Balaur

-Ionuț Balaur (born 6 June 1989) is a Romanian footballer who plays as a centre back for CS Mioveni, in the Liga I. In his career, Balaur also played for teams such as FC Vaslui, ASA 2013 Târgu Mureș or FC Voluntari, among others.
+Ionuț Balaur (born 6 June 1989) is a Romanian footballer who plays as a centre back for Liga III club Unirea Alba Iulia.

 Club career

 FC Vaslui

 Balaur was the only player of FC Vaslui that was born in Vaslui.
 He made a single substitute appearance for the club in the 2006–07 season.
 In the following seasons he was loaned to different teams like CSM Focșani or CS Otopeni.
 At the start of the 11/12 season he returned to FC Vaslui.
 Despite him being a striker, he was used as a central defender after Papp and Cânu's long-term injuries and FC Vaslui's transfers ban.
 He made some fantastic games in the Europa League and in Liga I as a central defender and was seen as a future important player for the team.
-Unfortunately, he suffered an injury in January 2012 that kept him out for 6 months.
+However, he suffered an injury in January 2012 that kept him out for 6 months.
 Following the team dissolving due to financial problems Balaur decided to leave the club.

 ASA Târgu Mureș

-In 2014, Balaur signed a two-years contract with the Romanian vice-champions ASA Târgu Mureș being a very constant player for the team reaching Romanian Cup and top standings in the league with his club.
+In 2014, Balaur signed a two-year contract with the Romanian vice-champions ASA Târgu Mureș being a very constant player for the team reaching Romanian Cup and top standings in the league with his club.